 - Ace offers to stay behind to let the group continue.
-The group flat-out refused, but to secure him to stay behind, he took a relaxent to ensure he was unable to continue.
+The group flat-out refuses, but to secure him to stay behind, he takes a relaxant to ensure he's unable to continue.

-- Lotus offered to stay behind in the Chapel.
+- Lotus offers to stay behind in the incinerator.
 They refuse, specifically Seven.

 - Seven and Snake both do this (with the same reactions as the above) in the Chapel.
-Seven is forced to stay behind, but has a trump card anyway.
+Snake is forced to stay behind, but has a trump card anyway.